Spike Carlyle

-Hunter "Spike" Schuppisser Carlyle (born May 6, 1993) is an American mixed martial artist who competes in the Featherweight and Lightweight divisions of Bellator MMA.
-He is most well known for his time spent fighting in the Ultimate Fighting Championship (UFC).
+Spike Carlyle (born May 6, 1993) is an American mixed martial artist who competes in the lightweight division of Rizin Fighting Federation.
+He previously competed in the Ultimate Fighting Championship (UFC) and Bellator.

 Background

 Carlyle started doing karate when he was four years old, and later began wrestling when he was 12.
 He wrestled for about four years and then started jiu-jitsu.
-When he was 15, he fell in love with Pride FC and Japanese MMA, which inspired him to become an MMA fighter.
+When he was 15, he took interest in Pride FC and Japanese MMA, which inspired him to become an MMA fighter.

+Carlyle has also trained and competed in catch wrestling.
+He was the middleweight (82 kg) runner-up at the Snake Pit World Championships 2023.

 Mixed martial arts career

 Early career

+Carlyle compiled a 9-5 amateur record from 2011 until 2017.

-Starting his career in 2017, Spike compiled a record of 8–1, fighting for a variety of regional California promotions, most notably for Legacy Fighting Alliance.
+Starting his professional career in 2017, Spike compiled a record of 8–1, fighting for a variety of regional California promotions, most notably for Legacy Fighting Alliance.

 Ultimate Fighting Championship

-Carlyle made his UFC debut at UFC Fight Night: Benavidez vs. Figueiredo on February 29, 2020 as a late replacement for Steven Peterson against Aalon Cruz.
+Carlyle made his UFC debut at UFC Fight Night: Benavidez vs. Figueiredo on February 29, 2020, as a late replacement for Steven Peterson against Aalon Cruz.
 He won the fight via first-round TKO.

-Carlyle next faced Billy Quarantillo at UFC on ESPN: Woodley vs. Burns on May 30, 2020 in a catchweight bout.
+Carlyle next faced Billy Quarantillo at UFC on ESPN: Woodley vs. Burns on May 30, 2020, in a catchweight bout.
 He lost the bout via a unanimous decision.

 Carlyle faced Bill Algeo at UFC on ESPN: Smith vs. Clark on November 28, 2020.
 He lost the bout via unanimous decision.

 On February 4, 2021, it was announced that Carlyle had been released from his UFC contract.

 Post UFC Career

-Carlyle faced Batsumberel Dagvadorj on March 26, 2021 at LFA 103.
+Carlyle faced Batsumberel Dagvadorj on March 26, 2021, at LFA 103.
 He won the fight via rear-naked choke in the first round.

-Carlyle faced Gil Guardado on June 9, 2021 at Ballys Fight Night.
+Carlyle faced Gil Guardado on June 9, 2021, at Ballys Fight Night.
 He won the bout via armbar at the end of the first round.

-Carlyle faced J. J. Ambrose on October 17, 2021 at Cage Warriors 130.
+Carlyle faced J. J. Ambrose on October 17, 2021, at Cage Warriors 130.
 He won the bout via knockout in the second round.

 Bellator MMA

-Carlyle, as a replacement for Ricardo Seixas, faced Dan Moret on December 3, 2021 at Bellator 272.
+Carlyle, as a replacement for Ricardo Seixas, faced Dan Moret on December 3, 2021, at Bellator 272.
 Despite absorbing heavy punishment throughout the fight and being down on all three judges scorecards, Carlyle rallied in the third round winning the fight via rear-naked choke, choking Moret unconscious.

 After the win, Carlyle signed a multi-fight deal with Bellator.

-As part of the cross promotion between Rizin and Bellator, Carlyle faced Koji Takeda on April 17, 2022 at Rizin 35.
+As part of the cross promotion between Rizin and Bellator, Carlyle faced Koji Takeda on April 17, 2022, at Rizin 35.
 He won the fight by a second-round guillotine choke.

-Carlyle faced A. J. McKee on October 1, 2022 at Bellator 286.
+Carlyle faced A. J. McKee on October 1, 2022, at Bellator 286.
 At weigh ins, Carlyle missed weight, coming .6 pounds over the division non-title fight limit at 156.6 lbs and was fined 20% of his purse and the bouts continued at catchweight.
-In a wild and bloody bout, Carlyle came out of it with an unanimous decision loss.
+In a wild and bloody bout, Carlyle came out of it with a unanimous decision loss.